 When the PaO2 is unknown because an ABG is not available, the SpO2 measured by pulse oximetry can be used to approximate the PaO2, as shown in the Table below.

 *Note the SpO2/PaO2 conversion becomes unreliable when SpO2 is > 98%, but PaO2 of 110 mmHg for 97% may be used as a substitute avoiding an overestimation.

-[table id=3 /] Note that the patient may be stable and asymptomatic while receiving 40% oxygen, but still has severe acute respiratory failure.
+Although the patient may be stable and asymptomatic while receiving 40% oxygen, the patient still has severe acute respiratory failure.
 If oxygen were withdrawn leaving the patient on room air, the PaO2 would only be 40 mmHg (much less than 60 mmHg criteria on room air for acute respiratory failure).
 Clinicians commonly lose sight of this fact.